rajaonsl/turtlebot3_utilities/README.md

     colcon build --packages-select turtlebot3_utilities --symlink-install

+Don't forget to source your workspace:

+    source ~/EXAMPLE/REPLACE_THIS_PATH/my_workspace/install/setup.bash

 ## Installing as a Python package (to import and reuse)

-To import and reuse the classes defined here, install the repository as a package, using pip:
+Without ROS, you can still import and reuse the classes defined here, install the repository as a package, using pip:

-    -TODO
+    turtlebot3_utilities$ pip install -e .